 Evacuation Procedures shows when and how to efficiently evacuate your workplace in the case of an emergency like fire, thus the need to have a fire evacuation diagram in every building.
 It is important that these plans are implemented correctly and are practiced regularly to minimize any uncertainty from employees.
 It is important to understand that fire emergencies are not the only emergencies that exist in the workplace.

-Fire Evacuation Diagrams
+Emergency Evacuation Plan Diagrams

 Fire Evacuation Diagrams are a requirement in all workplace buildings as to comply with Australian Standard 3745-2010.
 Fire evacuation diagrams are designed to meet all requirements outlined by the Australian Standard and relevant building codes.
 In order to ensure the diagram is an identical representation of your building, an experienced consultant marks out regulatory and relevant information.

 A compliant evacuation diagram must be oriented with a “you are here” sign and contain: